 Infant mortality rate (IMR) is defined by the World Health Organization as the number of deaths that occur in the first year of life per 1,000 live births (WHO, n.d.).
-IMR provides information about both pregnant person and infant health and serves as an indicator for population health.
+Infant Mortality Rate provides information about both a pregnant person and infant's health and serves as an indicator for population health.